vpayno/exercism-workspace/go/weather-forecast/weather-doc.md

 func Forecast(city, condition string) string
 ```

-Forecast returns a string with the weather conditions for a city\.
+Forecast returns a string with the weather conditions for a city.

 <details><summary>Example</summary>
 <p>